Patients and Visitors

 - All visitors will be given a “Destination Card” that they must keep on them while inside the hospital.
 This pass will have their name along with the room number they are visiting.

 - All visitors must check out at the visitor screening area when they complete their visit by dropping the card in the check-out basket.
-No other visitors will be allowed to visit the patient until the check-out process is complete.

 - All visitors must follow the CDC’s guidelines on handwashing and social distancing.